mr-ema/dotfiles/README.md

 </br>

 ## Install
+This script was developed for personal use, so please be cautious when using it, and do so at your own risk.

 Before proceeding with the installation, please be aware of the following considerations:

 1. Backup Creation:
-    - The install.sh script will create a backup of the existing files under the .dotfiles/backup directory.
+    - The `install.sh` script will create a backup of the existing files under the .dotfiles/backup directory.
     - This backup ensures that you have a copy of the original files before they are overwritten.

 2. File Overwriting:
     - During the installation process, the script will overwrite the files specified by the script.
     - It is important to note that the existing versions of these files will be replaced.

+3. Shell Compatibility:
+    - The `install.sh` script should work in most shells.
+However, there might be compatibility issues with some shells.
+    - If any problems are encountered during the installation process, it is recommended to use `bash` to execute the script.

 Keeping these points in mind, you can proceed with the installation.